 Someday, we may begin offering some songs in different translations, and you'll be able to pick the version that works best for you.
 But today is not that day.
 Remember, we're volunteers, and we're primarily doing this to help out our own Awana ministry, which is using NIV '84.
 We're open to the idea, but at the moment we don't have time to do it.

-We've tried to set everything in the most appropriate key to fit children's vocal range - mostly between middle C (C4) to high C (C5), only extending beyond that range when the melody has wider than a full octave range.
+We've tried to set everything in the most appropriate key for the vocal range of most children - mostly between middle C (C4) to high C (C5), only extending beyond that range when the melody has wider than a full octave range.
 If you're playing guitar, and the key we've selected isn't a good guitar key, we've transposed the lead sheet into a lower key so you can play it with a capo.
-If you think our recommended keys are weird or difficult, please let us know why you think a different key would be better.
-If you think it's too low because the range is too wide, sorry Mom.

 Copyrights / Licensing